azolfagharir/chatter-box/README.md

-This is a task manager web site
+This is a ticketting web